-The radiative transfer equation is a statement of energy conservation in the sense that it accounts for all the losses and gains to a swarm of photons moving through the water along a path in a ﬁxed direction.
-We now derive a useful conservation statement that holds at a ﬁxed point in the water, through which photons are moving in all directions.
+The radiative transfer equation is a statement of energy conservation in the sense that it accounts for all the losses and gains to a beam of light moving through the water along a path in a ﬁxed direction.
+We now derive a useful conservation statement that holds at a ﬁxed point in the water, through which light is moving in all directions.

 The desired result is obtained by integrating the 1-D, time-independent, source-free RTE

 over all directions.
 Dropping the wavelength argument for brevity and writing the diﬀerential element of solid angle as , the left hand side of Eq.
 (1) yields